 HP Photosmart 145 Compact Photo Printer support

-error code, and the message does not include the words “Ink system failure,” you have come to the right troubleshooting document.
+error code, and the message does not include the words “Ink system failure,” you have come to the correct troubleshooting document.

 A code with letters and numbers

-Examples of common alphanumeric error codes (where xxx is any letter or number):
+The following are examples of common alphanumeric error codes (where 'xxx' is any letter or number):

-- Disconnect the power cord from the back of the product.
+- Disconnect the power cord from the rear of the printer.

 - Wait 60 seconds.

 - Reconnect the power cord.
-If the product does not automatically turn on, press the Power button ().
+If the printer does not automatically turn on, press the Power button.

-- Reinsert the cartridges, and then close any open doors on the product.
+- Reinsert the ink cartridges, and then close any open doors on the printer.

 - If you receive a prompt to print a calibration page, do so.

-- If you disconnected the USB cable, reconnect it to the rear of the product.
+- If you disconnected the USB cable, reconnect it to the rear of the printer.

-If your product is from the HP Officejet Pro 8500A e-All-in-One printer series, your product might need a firmware update.
-Use the following steps to determine if a firmware update is necessary and then download new firmware if needed.
+If your printer is from the HP Officejet Pro 8500A e-All-in-One printer series, your printer might need a firmware update.
+Determine if a firmware update is necessary, and then download any new firmware.

-NOTE:If the printer is connected to a network with internet access, the printer’s firmware can be updated through the front panel and in most cases will automatically update as necessary without any user input.
-In order for this to occur, web services must be enabled.
-For users connected to a network with internet access, you can search for product updates from the front panel of the device.
+NOTE:If the printer is connected to a network with Internet access, the printer’s firmware can be updated through the control panel and in most cases automatically updates as necessary without any user input.
+In order for this to occur, Web Services must be enabled.
+For users connected to a network with Internet access, you can search for printer updates from the printer control panel.

-- Load letter or A4, unused, plain white paper into the product input tray.
+- Load plain white paper in the input tray.

-- On the product touch screen, touch the Right Arrow () to display the second navigation screen.
+- On the printer control panel, touch the right arrow () to display the second navigation screen.

 - Identify the current firmware version on the Printer Status Report.

-- Under firmware, compare the version available on the web to what is on your printer’s status report.
+- Compare the version available on the web to what is on the Printer Status Report.

 - If the version matches what is on your printer status report, there is no need to install firmware.
-Proceed to the next solution.
+Continue to the next step.

-- If the firmware version does NOT match what is on your printer status report, proceed to install the newer firmware by following the instructions on the firmware download page.
+- If the firmware version does not match what is on your printer status report, install the newer firmware by following the instructions on the firmware download page.